Examine functions and changes

 Overview of required changes

-When you review the SambaFlow versions of the code for this model, you will notice that they look different from the original.
-This difference is, however, purely aesthetic - it’s meant to more clearly point out the SambaFlow additions.
+When you review the SambaFlow version of the code for this model, you will notice that they look different from the original.

 The required changes are: